 Alamos Gold Inc (AGI) Insider Peter Macphail Sells 32,341 Shares

-Alamos Gold Inc insider Peter Macphail sold 32,341 shares of the firm's stock in a transaction on Friday, March 17th.
-The stock was sold at an average price of C$10.60, for a total value of C$342,814.60.
+Alamos Gold Inc insider Peter Macphail sold 32,341 shares of Alamos Gold stock in a transaction on Friday, March 17th.
+The stock was sold at an average price of C$10.60, for a total transaction of C$342,814.60.

 Comments